-Western Australia has, so far, been successful in controlling COVID-19 cases, largely due to Western Australians adherence to the social distancing measures, the state’s relative isolation, lack of population density and the work of contact tracing.
+Western Australia has, so far, been successful in controlling COVID-19 cases, largely due to West Australians’ compliance with public health measures, the state’s relative isolation, lack of population density and the vital role of contact tracing.

 “When a close contact is established, they are notified and put into quarantine for 14 days from the time of their exposure.
-We then monitor them for symptoms so that if they become unwell, they are isolated at home stopping the chain of transmission,” he said.
+We then monitor them for symptoms so that if they become unwell, they are isolated at home, stopping the chain of transmission,” he said.

-The radical change for the tracing team during CVOVID-19 is its size.
+The radical change for the tracing team during COVID-19 is its size.
 From a core team of 25 it has increased to 170 at the peak of the pandemic.
 The team is primarily nurses and doctors who have received specialised training.

-“If someone asked you exactly your movements from about a week ago, it might take a little while to recall.
-And then talking to all the different contacts, that might take a number of hours.
+“Often the conversation initially might be up to two hours longer and might require clarifications.
+If someone asked you what your exact movements were a week ago, it might take a little while to recall.
+And then talking to all the different contacts, that might take a number of hours,” he said.